discovery-award-2021/project-overview/README.md

 ## Early Colonial American Publications (56k documents, 1.4b words)

+Combination of Early English Books Online and Eighteenth Century Collection Online.
 Includes authorship and publication date, hopefully we can also infer sufficient geographic information to consider that axis as well.

 ## Cuneiform Correspondence from El Amarna (330k documents, 6.4m words)